nablaFox/Ignis/README.md

 First, ensure you have:

 - A `C++17` compatible compiler;
-- The Vulkan SDK (on Arch Linux: `sudo pacman -S vulkan-devel`)
+- The Vulkan SDK (on Arch Linux: `sudo pacman -S vulkan-devel`);
-- CMake 3.14 or later
+- CMake 3.14 or later.

 Then run: